Starvation: Stages of starvation

 The symptoms of starvation show up in three stages.
 Phase one and two can show up in anyone that skips meals, diets, and goes through fasting.
 Phase three is more severe, can be fatal, and results from long-term starvation.

 Phase one: When meals are skipped, the body begins to maintain blood sugar levels by degrading glycogen in the liver and breaking down stored fat and protein.
 The liver can provide glucose for the first few hours.
 After that, the body begins to break down fat and protein.
-The body uses Fatty acids as an energy source for muscles but lowers the amount of glucose sent to the brain.
+The body uses fatty acids as an energy source for muscles but lowers the amount of glucose sent to the brain.
 Another chemical that comes from fatty acids is glycerol.
 It can be used as glucose for energy but eventually runs out.

 Phase two: Phase two can last for weeks at a time.
 In this phase, the body mainly uses stored fat for energy.
 The breakdown occurs in the liver and turns fat into ketones.
 After fasting for one week, the brain will use these ketones and any available glucose.
 Using ketones lowers the need for glucose, and the body slows the breakdown of proteins.

 Phase three: By this point, the fat stores are gone, and the body begins to turn to stored protein for energy.
 This means it needs to break down muscle tissues full of protein; the muscles break down very quickly.
 Protein is essential for cells to work correctly, and when it runs out, the cells can no longer function.

 The cause of death due to starvation is usually an infection or the result of tissue breakdown.
 This is due to the body becoming unable to produce enough energy to fight off bacteria and viruses.
 The final stage of starvation includes signals like hair color loss, skin flaking, swelling in the extremities, and a bloated belly.
-Even though they may feel hunger, people in the final stage of starvation usually cannot eat enough food to recover.
+Even though they may feel hunger, people in the final stage of starvation usually cannot eat enough food to recover without significant medical intervention.

 Causes

-The body expends more energy than it takes in.
+Starvation occurs when the body expends more energy than it takes in for an extended period of time.
 This imbalance can arise from one or more medical conditions or circumstantial situations, which can include: